Shim06/Raycasting-Engine/README.md

 # Raycasting Engine

 This is a simple implementation of a raycasting engine made in C++ with SDL2.
+The engine features wall raycast rendering, floor and ceiling raycast rendering, and sprite raycast rendering.

 ## Getting Started